MV10/CoordinatedBackgroundService/README.md

 ### Purpose

-A replacement for the .NET `IHostedService` which provides a separate initialization phase, distinct from the service startup phase.
+A replacement for the .NET `IHostedService` which provides a separate initialization phase, distinct from the service execution phase.
 This can prevent startup race conditions in dependent services.
 Detailed examples are available in the article.

 ### Usage